 Responding to the rising complaints, BookMyForex said, "Dear Sir, We understand your concern and assure you that your funds are safe.
 The issue has been escalated to the card‑issuing bank.
 Lock your card as a precaution via the app or self‑care portal." [sic]

-According to initial assessments, cyber attackers seem to have gained access to sensitive card data, including card numbers, expiry dates and CVVs which allows them to perform large‑scale international online transactions without physical card access, as per the report.
-Investigators believe the breach may have originated from a compromised database or third‑party system, it added.
+Earlier in the day, an Economic Times report said cyber attackers seem to have gained access to sensitive card data, including card numbers, expiry dates and CVVs which allows them to execute online transactions without physical card access.

-The attackers allegedly first carried out small 'test transactions' to confirm card validity before moving to high‑value purchases.
-A significant volume of fraudulent spending was detected in Brazilian real, a tactic likely aimed at exploiting less‑monitored international merchant channels with weaker KYC enforcement, as per the report.
+The attackers allegedly first carried out small 'test transactions' to confirm card validity before moving to high‑value purchases, the report said.
+A significant volume of fraudulent spending was detected in Brazilian real (BRL), a tactic likely aimed at exploiting less‑monitored international merchant channels with weaker KYC enforcement, it added.

 ALSO READ: Forex Reserves Jump $8.66 Billion To Record $725.7 Billion